freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-grid/use-grid-column-to-control-spacing.english.md

 Here's an example:
 <blockquote>grid-column: 1 / 3;</blockquote>
 This will make the item start at the first vertical line of the grid on the left and span to the 3rd line of the grid, consuming two columns.

+Additionally, using a ending value of <code>-1</code> will cause the item to span to the end of the grid, regardless of the number of columns.
+Here's an example:
+<blockquote>grid-column: 1 / -1;</blockquote>

+This will make the item start at the first vertical line of the grid on the left and span to the end of the grid, consuming all columns.
 </section>

 ## Instructions